-We’ve discovered some unexpected wine pairings that not only taste amazing, they will also help you identify specific flavors and characteristics of your favorite wines and let you learn about new ones too.
+We’ve discovered some unexpected wine pairings that taste amazing; they will also help you identify specific flavors and characteristics of your favorite wines and let you learn about new ones too.
 Pairings work well because they complement or contrast the flavors and textures that you pair together.
 And while you may be trying new wines, you’ll be taking no leaps of faith with these classic favorites.

 Scrambled Eggs and Muscadet